justusip/termimon/README.md

 ### Game Saving/Loading System
 - The game’s current state including the player’s progress and status such as health and experience can be saved into an external file.
 It can then be retrieved next time the game starts.
 - Different saving slots are available such that the players can restart the adventure without losing previous data.
+- malloc(), free() and delete() keywords will be used when handling data structures like plot dialogue and damage output.
-- This feature fulfills the requirement of Data structures for storing game status and File input/output.
+- This feature fulfills the requirement of Data structures for storing game status, Use of dynamic memory management and File input/output.